shifabasheer/first-contributions/README.md

 (The name of the branch does not need to have the word _add_ in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)

-## Make necessary changes and commit those changes
+## Make necessary changes and commit those changes to your repo

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.